 Recycling while on the Road - Being major recyclers when we lived at home, it was killing us to be tossing out so much recyclable stuff while on the road.
 What we've learned to do, is carry a few of those heavy duty washable plastic bags (The type you're supposed to use for grocery shopping when you don't want to use their bags) in the back of our truck.

-Kudos to states like New Mexico and Minnesota that had recycle centers at every State Park and a collection center in each town we passed through.
-In this day in age, it's just amazing that this isn't mandatory for every state.
+Kudos to states like New Mexico, Minnesota, California and parts of Arizona that had recycle centers at every State Park and a collection center in each town we passed through.
+In this day in age, it's just amazing that this isn't mandatory for every state across the nation.

 We also try and stay away from anything in glass containers simply because of their weight and breakability factor while bouncing down the back roads of America.
 We've found it is also harder to find recycle centers that accept Glass containers.
 This is weird considering that it is less expensive to make glass from recycled materials than it is to produce the product from scratch.

 A Good Set of Water Filters - This was another thing that didn't take too long to figure out.
 At first we were only using our fresh water tank for cooking, flushing and showering.
-For drinking water we were buying bottled water.
-DON'T DO THIS!
+For drinking water we were buying bottled water. -